DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 #### Observations <img src="screenshots/obs_button.png" width=35 height=35 />

 The _Observations_ button allows users to access the Ocean Navigator's observations database.
 When clicked the Observation options which gives the user a number of options for selecting observations or displaying class4 data.
-For a more detailed descrition of these options see [Viewing Observation and Class4 Data](#viewing-observation-and-class4-data).
+For a more detailed description of these options see [Viewing Observation and Class4 Data](#viewing-observation-and-class4-data).

 #### Plot <img src="screenshots/plot_button.png" width=35 height=35 />

 The _Plot_ button behavior is dependent on the data displayed on the map.
 For user selected point, lines, or areas clicking this button will open the appropriate [plot window](#ocean-navigator-plot-windows).
 In the event that multiple points were selected the resulting plot will contain all of them.
-For preset features, observaitons, and class4 points clicking this button will open a plot window for the most resecntly selected feature.
+For preset features, observations, and class4 points clicking this button will open a plot window for the most recently selected feature.

 #### Reset Map <img src="screenshots/reset_button.png" width=35 height=35 />